wazuh/wazuh-documentation/source/proof-of-concept-guide/integrate-network-ids-suricata.rst

 Wazuh can be integrated with Suricata, a network-based intrusion detection system (NIDS) that can detect threats by monitoring network traffic.
 This solution is capable of generating JSON logs of NIDS events and provides additional insight into your security with its network traffic inspection capabilities.

-In this scenario you will need:

-* CentOS Linux 8 with Wazuh agent installed

 To see an example use case of a NIDS integration with Wazuh, go to the `Catch suspicious network traffic <learning_wazuh_suricata>`_ section of the documentation.